Deer Breeding and Genetics | Lancaster County, PA

 About Rocky Ridge

 Rocky Ridge Whitetails is a family-owned operation that started breeding whitetail deer in 1997.
-They are consistently working to improve the quality of both whitetail and mule deer by emphasizing genetic selection for antler size, characteristics and overall herd health.
-Rocky Ridge Whitetails has received 72 awards to date from the Deer Breeders Cooperative (DBC) and the North American Deer Farmers Association (NADeFA) antler scoring contests.
+They are consistently working to improve the quality of their whitetail deer by emphasizing genetic selection for antler size, characteristics and overall herd health along with codon markers and 50K GEBV in their DNA.
+Rocky Ridge Whitetails has received 97+ awards to date from the Deer Breeders Cooperative (DBC) and the North American Deer Farmers Association (NADeFA) antler scoring contests.